uonyekwuluje/uonyekwuluje.github.io/_posts/2020-09-28-ruby-setup.md

 ```

 # Install Ruby from Source
-While this is dated, there are use cases for setting up ruby from source to ensure system wide access and stability.
+While this is dated, use cases exists for setting up ruby from source to ensure system wide access and stability.
 ```
 RUBY_MAJOR_VERSION=2.7
 RUBY_MINOR_VERSION=2.7.1